November 13, 2021

 Table saws cut in both directions

 Unlike circular saws that run only in the forward direction, table saws cut in both forward and backward directions.
-Table saw blades turn in a counter-clockwise direction so that the tips of the sawblade are turned toward you and downward onto the wood.
+Table saw blades turn counter-clockwise so the sawblade tips are turned toward you and downward onto the wood.ย

 Table saws cut thicker materials than circular saws